 What if you haven’t always had an open mind?
 “If you’ve left a trail of unhelpful comments that you now realize are degrading or offensive, go back and clean it up,” advises Langford.
 Admitting your mistakes and letting kids see you change and be thoughtful can be hugely beneficial to them.

 And it’s okay if these conversations are difficult at first.
 There’s a culture of silence around sex that can make it uncomfortable.
-It make you worry about saying the wrong thing.
+It makes you worry about saying the wrong thing.
 Let your child know you’re not totally certain about how to talk about these LGBTQ issues.
 Chances are your child does.

 “Transparency—especially as our kids become adolescents—is really powerful,” says Langford.
 “Because it lets them see us as the flawed humans we are and gives them an opportunity to be in the driver’s seat, which is great for our relationships.”